Photo: Alice Jarry "Dust Agitator" by Bruno Destombes

 To improve waste management, MUTEK works with Echologique for waste collection and sorting, recycling, compost, and collection of refundable containers.
 In 2019, 43.53% of collected waste was recycled.

-Back in 2011, MUTEK made a commitment to offset its greenhouse gas emissions, with help from the Planetair association.
+Back in 2011, MUTEK made a commitment to offset our carbon footprint, with help from the Planetair association.
 This allowed us to offset nearly 90 tonnes of CO2 in 2019; an increase of 162.91% compared to 2018.

 Planetair is an initiative of the UNISFERA International Centre, a Canadian not-for-profit organization founded in 2002.